Throwfox/CNN-based-screening-tool/README.md

 # CNN-Based Automatic Screening Tool for Cardiovascular Diseases

 This repository is the official implementation of [Convolutional neural network-based automatic screening tool for cardiovascular diseases using different intervals of ECG signals](https://www.sciencedirect.com/science/article/pii/S0169260721001103?dgcid=author), published in Computer Methods and Programs in Biomedicine.
-Feel free to contact me via this email (damon882046.c@nycu.edu.tw) if you have any problems.
+Feel free to contact me via this email (haodai@ufl.edu) if you have any problems.

 ### Guideline: